LukasMoer/reflectance/README.md

 # Reflectance of optical multilayer coatings
+## How to use
+<b>Step 1</b>: Save the python script into a directory of choice.

+<b>Step 2</b>: Gather refractive index data of the involved materials.
+A good source for that is https://refractiveindex.info/

+<b>Step 3</b> Save the refractive index data in the directory.
+This repository contains some random dummy data for the sake of example, to demonstrate the convention.
+CSV files are used, filenames are named like "n_SiO2.csv".
+Each row contains a datapoint "wavelenghth (nm); real refractive index;extinction coefficient", using ";" as separators

+<code>wl;nr;k
+400;1.2;0.1
+500;1.3;0.2</code>
+...

+<b>Step 4</b> Open the python script and define the user inputs

+<b>Step 5</b> Run the script

+## Theory
 Calculation using the <b>transfer matrix method</b> according to

 Pedrotti, F. L., Pedrotti, L. S., Bausch, W., & Schmidt, H. (2005).
 Optik für Ingenieure.
 In Springer eBooks. https://doi.org/10.1007/b139018 Pages  554-559